 4. Be Personal

 Make gifts personal, not generic.
 Even if you’re giving the same gift company wide, find a way to make the presentation and/or message personal to the recipient.
-Customize gifts with the recipient’s name or include a hand-written note, for example.
+Customize gifts with the recipient’s name or include a hand-written note.

 Proper packaging shows extra effort was taken to make the item feel like a gift and not just something that was taken out of a box and distributed while wrapped in a cellophane bag.
 Additionally, packaging can instantly add value and make a budget-friendly gift seem much more expensive.

 However you decide to honor and recognize employee contributions, it doesn’t have to be elaborate—or expensive.
 Sincerely saying thank you goes a long way to boosting employee morale.